About the Artist

 Elizabeth Wilson is a representational painter based in Philadelphia.
 Her paintings have often been described as small gems, luminous and having a quiet energy.

-Primarily a painter of landscape (though also known for her figurative work), Elizabeth’s work has always been a direct response to her environment, largely inspired by travel.
+Primarily a painter of landscape, she is also known for her figurative work.
+Her work has always been a direct response to her environment, largely inspired by travel.
 She works from a combination of direct observation, memory, visual reference (studies, sketches, photographs) and imagination.
-The work embodies a strong sense of time, place and visual harmony achieved in part through careful editing and at times shifting towards abstraction.
-Her most recent work begun during the pandemic and straddles the vast horizons of the Italian landscape of the Roman Campana (where Corot and Turner made pilgrimages) to the closely observed tapestries of the leafy wooded landscape closer to home.
+Her work embodies a strong sense of time, place and visual harmony achieved in part through careful editing and at times shifting towards abstraction.
+She has also created a large body of work inspired from her hometown of Philadelphia and surrounding communities.

 To view selected examples of her paintings, click on the artwork menu above.